Hardware and Software Platform Inference: Evaluation

 For HSPI-BI, we estimate the transferability of a set of border images by training the images on one model and testing them on other unseen models. \Cref{tab:blackbox:transferability-img-quantization} contains three experiments following this setup.
 The border images trained on MobileNet-v2 achieve an average F1-score of 0.345 across 7 unseen models (random guess F1-score = 0.144).
 We also have the following observations:

-\begin{itemize} \item If border images are trained in batches, a larger batch size will improve the transferability across models.~\Cref{fig:blackbox:border-img:transferability:batch-size} sweeps the batch size of border images trained on \mobilenet{}-v3-Small and plots the resultant transferability.
+(1) If border images are trained in batches, a larger batch size will improve the transferability across models.~\Cref{fig:blackbox:border-img:transferability:batch-size} sweeps the batch size of border images trained on \mobilenet{}-v3-Small and plots the resultant transferability.
 With the increasing batch sizes, the transferability is enhanced.
-However, we cannot further increase the batch size after 256 due to limited \GPU{} memory. \item Overfitting happens if the border images are trained with too many iterations.~\Cref{fig:blackbox:border-img:transferability:num-iters} presents the transferability of the same group of border images trained with various number of iterations.
-The decreasing transferability at 800 and 1200 iterations indicates that the border images overfit the training model. \item The border images trained on a more complex model tend to have better transferability.
+However, we cannot further increase the batch size after 256 due to limited \GPU{} memory.

+(2) Overfitting happens if the border images are trained with too many iterations.~\Cref{fig:blackbox:border-img:transferability:num-iters} presents the transferability of the same group of border images trained with various number of iterations.
+The decreasing transferability at 800 and 1200 iterations indicates that the border images overfit the training model.

+(3) The border images trained on a more complex model tend to have better transferability.
 For example, in ~\Cref{tab:blackbox:transferability-img-quantization}, the border images trained on MobileNet-v2 has a higher F1-Score than those trained on ResNet18 and VGG16.
-However, again, more complex models require more \GPU{} memory during training, which leads to limited scalability of HSPI-BI. \end{itemize}
+However, again, more complex models require more \GPU{} memory during training, which leads to limited scalability of HSPI-BI.

-For HSPI-LD, we compare how well an SVM trained on one model performs on all other models found in ~\Cref{tab:blackbox:transferability-img-quantization}.
-We can see that the transferability in detecting BF16 and FP16 is particularly high, while for other quantization levels such as FP32 and MXINT8 the transferability is very low.
+For HSPI-LD, we compare how well an SVM trained on one model performs on all other models in ~\Cref{tab:blackbox:transferability-img-quantization}.
+We observe that the transferability in detecting BF16 and FP16 is particularly high, while for other quantization levels such as FP32 and MXINT8 the transferability is very low.
 Furthermore, ResNet18, followed by DenseNet perform best as models with high transferability to other models.

 \paragraph{Language Models}

 We only perform HSPI-LD in the black-box setup for language models as the HSPI-BI method is unstable.
 We train an SVM on a set of training models $\mathcal{F}_s$ and test it on another set of unseen models $\mathcal{F}_t$.
 The results of quantized models are shown in~\Cref{tab:blackbox:llm-ld:quantization:transferability}.
 The transferability measured with average accuracy is between 22.7\% and 60.3\% (random guess accuracy is 25\%).
 We find that overfitting also occurs if the SVM is trained with too many iterations, and the transferability heavily depends on the choice of models in the training set.